lmboos/boos-dataviz-portfolio/final-project-part-one.md

 **Resolution** - Having followed the metric created during the set-up process, I will present which National Park is best and why.
 In this section, I will finish with the call to action, suggesting viewers utilize methods similar to the story shown here, or redirect them to the National Park Website for personal research.
 I also plan on including photos of the winning park to showcase the beauty of "my next travel destination".

 ## Initial sketches
-> Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.
+> Below are my intial sketches, including descriptions and chart types that follow the outline flow.

 <div align="left">
   <img src="Sketch Page 1.jpg"/>